TITLE 68: PROFESSIONS AND OCCUPATIONS

 4) Consultation, staff development, or orientation to a field or program, or role-playing of family interrelationships as a substitute for current clinical practice in an appropriate clinical situation.

-k) An applicant may begin gaining the required experience upon completion of the degree requirements.
+j) Supervised clinical professional counseling experience may be earned upon completion of the degree requirements.
 Verification of the date of completion of the degree, when different from the date of graduation, shall be certified to the Division by the applicant's educational institution.

-l) Professional experience may be gained through volunteering when the volunteer holds a licensed professional counselor license.
+k) Supervised clinical professional counseling experience may be gained as a volunteer, as defined in Section 10 of the Act, when the volunteer holds a licensed professional counselor license.

-m) When providing professional counseling services as set forth in Section 10 of the Act (in the independent practice of clinical professional counseling work), a licensed professional counselor shall always operate and represent himself/herself as an employee of the independent practice and may not work as an independent contractor as defined by Internal Revenue Service regulations.
+l) When providing clinical professional counseling services as set forth in Section 10 of the Act a licensed professional counselor who is obtaining the required supervised clinical professional experience shall always operate and represent themselves as a designee, supervisee or an employee of the qualified supervisor and may not work as an independent contractor as defined by Internal Revenue Service regulations (see 26 CFR 31.3121(d)-1).
+The licensed professional counselor may not hold an ownership interest in the business organization providing the clinical counseling services.